Competence and Confidence Partners in Policymaking (C2P2): Family Leadership for Inclusive Education in Non-Traditional Settings

 May 2013: Creating a Vision for Your Child's Future with GUEST SPEAKER Tim Gruesel, Director, Quality Enhancement Support Team, Sinking Springs, PA.
 Participants learned how to turn your hopes and dreams for your children into a blueprint for their future.

-What Is C2P2 Family Leadership in Inclusive Education for Non-Traditional Schools?
+What Is C2P2 Family Leadership in Inclusive Education for Non-Traditional Settings?

 An increasing number of families in Pennsylvania are choosing to enroll their children with developmental disabilities in alternative educational options available throughout the Commonwealth including, home schools, private schools, parochial schools, charter schools and cyber charter schools.